code-finesse/interview-prep/README.md

 ## Extra Things to Note
 Users should keep these things in mind.
 Let them know things won't work unless they have done these
-* This is currently targeted towards entry level software engineers, but as time goes on it will be updated with information to help anyone.
+* This is currently targeted towards entry level software engineers, but as time goes on it will be updated with information to help anyone
+* This repo will help you to understand the process as a whole, and point you in the right directions of which resources to use to prepare you for that specific stage

 ## How To Navigate (if necessary)
 Simple explanation of how to navigate the project folders (if not already explained in the project's README.md)